Policy and Procedure #194.0, Appropriate Use of Technology

 3.3 Information Technology Services shall:

-a) support the connectivity of Board-provisioned devices and personal technology devices to the Board network for work and learning purposes;
+1. support the connectivity of Board-provisioned devices to the Board network for work and learning purposes;

 3.4 The Chief Financial Officer shall:

-a) when notified by Information Technology Services of any inappropriate content on any Board-provisioned technology, determine the appropriate action in consultation with the Chief Technology Strategist, Information Technology Services and other senior staff members, as necessary.
+1. when notified by Information Technology Services of any inappropriate content on any Board-provisioned technology, determine the appropriate action in consultation with the Executive Officer, Information Technology and Business Continuity and other senior staff members, as necessary.

 3.5 The Chief Technology Strategist shall:

-a) manage any issues that arise from emails sent to the Information Technology Services’ account on a case-by-case basis in conjunction with Coordinating Superintendent of Business and Chief Financial Officer and appropriate senior staff member; and
+1. manage any issues that arise from emails sent to the Information Technology Services’ account on a case-by-case basis in conjunction with Associate Director of Education and Chief Financial Officer and appropriate senior staff member; and

 3.6 Superintendents, Principals, Managers and Supervisors shall: